libertywing/yanwang.github.io/index.md

 # Welcome to Yan Wang's Homepage

 My name is 王琰 (Yan Wang).
 I am currently the NLP topic owner of miHoYo.
 Proir to that, I was a senior researcher at Tencent AI Lab, working on Dialogue and Text Generation.
 I recieved my Ph.D. degree at City University of Hong Kong (CityU) in July 2017, under the instructions of Prof. Hanxiong Li.
-You can reach me through yanwang(dot)branden(at)gmail(dot)com
+You can reach me through yanwang.branden(at)gmail.com

 ## News
+- 2023/01: One **milestone paper**, "Copy is All You Need", accepted by ICLR 2023.
 - 2022/09: One papers accepted by Neurips 2022.
 - (forthcoming) Co-organize a tutorial on Retrieval-Augmented Text Generation at CCL 2022
 - 2022/06: Two papers accepted by Interspeech 2022.